Registered Nurse to Bachelor of Science in Nursing

-TWU’s RN-BS program is designed for registered nurses with an associate’s degree or diploma, ready to earn their bachelor’s degrees and advance their nursing career.
+TWU’s RN-BSN program is designed for registered nurses with an associate’s degree or diploma, ready to earn their bachelor’s degrees and advance their nursing career.

 As a registered nurse, your experiences in a health care setting have molded you into an exceptional caretaker, and you’re ready to take the next step.
-The RN-BS program is 100% online - allowing you to continue to work full time.
-Courses that require clinical components are completed through class projects and capstone projects with a preceptor.
+The RN-BSN program is 100% online - allowing you to continue to work full time.
+Courses that require clinical components are completed with a focus of building on your prior knowledge.

 Defined by the Texas Higher Education Coordinating Board's 60x30 Strategic Plan as, "Those skills valued by employers that can be applied in a variety of work settings, including interpersonal, cognitive, and applied skills areas.
 These skills can be either primary or complementary to a major and are acquired by students through education, including curricular, co-curricular, and extracurricular activities."